orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 - Boolean: Normal way of thinking about a boolean is .orbit we assume modularity of booleans

 `.add`, `.and`, `.assign`, `.superpose` : Compose an `initial & terminal` (.add is compose boundaries)

-- .add integers: single equivalence; ` on vertices -> equiv initial from one side, terminal from other side.)
+Numbers, Integers, base-n, fractions, floating point
-Numbers, Integers, base-n,
+- .add integers: single equivalence; initial from one side, terminal from other side.)
 Functions, variables, parameters
 - `.set`, ` = `, `assign` (add to (compose with) `.self`)